FREQUENTLY ASKED QUESTIONS

 The rudder was then filled with expanding polyurethane foam and the

 sinker and riser holes for the foam filled with epoxy filler.
-Darren
+Darren (See also the Rudder Page in the

 Technical Section)

-I recently had the same problem with my early H22 "Dreamer".
+A: I recently had the same problem with my early H22 "Dreamer".

 It is caused by water ingress to the rudder blade moulding causing